-Maine Coon cats can definitely go outside.
-There is no physical reason why they can’t.
+Our last two Maine Coons, roamed freely but the four we have now are only allowed out in a secure area of our garden.
 As a responsible owner, you need to carefully weigh up the pros and cons of letting your Maine Coon outside or keeping it as an indoor cat.
-If you just can’t decide, maybe this article will help.

 Letting a Maine Coon outside

-The Maine Coon is a hardy cat that has evolved to cope with harsh climates.
-It has well-tufted ears, a very thick coat and large fluffy paws making it the only domestic breed of cat that can truly thrive in harsh outdoor conditions.
+The Maine Coon is a hardy cat that evolved to cope with harsh climates.
+It has well-tufted ears, a very thick coat, and large fluffy paws making it the only domestic breed of cat that can truly thrive in harsh outdoor conditions.